-Nominated Data Controllers having NIC mail Ids can directly register with the Portal by "Signing In" using his/her NIC Email credentials, i.e. same login id and password through a web based Dataset Management System https://datacms.nic.in.
+Nominated Nodal Officers are directly assigned a Role of Data Controllers with the Platform.
+They can "Sign Up" using his/her NIC Email credentials (same login id and password) into a web based Dataset Management System at http://data.gov.in.

-However, Data Controllers who do not have NIC mail Id, will get their login credentials through mail at their email id provided in the nomination letter.
+However, Data Controllers who do not have NIC mail Id. will get their login credentials through mail at their email id provided/mentioned in the nomination letter.

 The Data Controllers may need to validate their Ministry/Department through the interface if shown after they login.
+Lists of nominated Data Controllers from various Central Ministries/Departments and States are available at data controller link at home page of OGD Platform.